Subscribe

 In reality, writing the perfect cover letter tests your skills in business writing.
 Being able to write and communicate in the business world is a whole new ballgame and is something that is looked at in the professionalism of your cover letter.

 Just about all resumes are produced in the same list style format and can be pretty plain and boring to read and go over to the typical employer with dozens of resumes.
-Most prospective employees seem to spend most of their time perfecting the resume, and after all that detail the applicant is usually too burnt out to spend ample time producing a high quality cover letter.
+Most potential employees seem to spend most of their time perfecting the resume, and after all that attention to detail the applicant is usually too burnt out to spend ample time producing a high-quality cover letter.

 Your resume and listed qualifications may change slightly according to the job you are applying for, but it’s the cover letter that is unique to each job opening.
 A new cover letter must be perfected for each new position you find interesting and is required for a successful job search.